lgmorand/training-aks-lab1/_entries/02-04 challenge4.md

 * It's recommended to use the Azure CLI and the `az aks create` command to deploy your cluster.
 Refer to the docs linked in the Resources section, or run `az aks create -h` for details
 * The size and number of nodes in your cluster is not critical, but two or more nodes of type `Standard_DS2_v4` or larger is recommended
-* Make sure to enable the [http_application_routing add-on](https://learn.microsoft.com/en-us/azure/aks/http-application-routing) when creating the cluster to simplify networking settings in the next challenges
 * You should give the cluster access to the container registry by “attaching” it
 * You can optionally create AKS clusters that support the [cluster autoscaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#about-the-cluster-autoscaler).
 We will focus more on this in the advanced sections